anupamchugh/anupamchugh.github.io/docs/_posts/2018-07-27-a-nightmare-with-shared-preferences-and-stringset.md

-# A Nightmare with Shared Preferences and StringSet
+# A Nightmare with SharedPreferences and StringSet

-I love using Shared Preferences to cache data just about everywhere in my Android Applications.
-But little did I know that storing values in a Set of Strings would turn into a nightmare.
+I love using SharedPreferences to cache data in various parts of my Android applications.
+Little did I know that storing values in a Set of Strings would lead to inconsistencies in my app that are not immediately obvious from the code.

 To cut the story short — for saving strings and most of the other data types in Shared Preferences we use the following code: